 - Hockey skates

 What is the commitment involved?

 The NFHL season runs late October through March.
 Each age division usually practices two evenings per week and an occasional weekend morning at the Pensacola Bay Center, but the schedule can vary depending on the Bay Center's events schedule as well as the Pensacola Ice Flyers' schedule.
-The Jr Ice Flyers is mostly made up of house players, but we do have a 12U travel team for the 2017-2018 season.
+The Jr Ice Flyers is mostly made up of house players, but we do have several travel teams each season.
 The league participates in 2-3 tournaments in other cities each season, as well as occasional scrimmages.
 Participation in the tournaments and scrimmages is completely voluntary.
 In addition to the regular weekly practices in Pensacola, some travel teams practice and play games an additional weekend or two per month.
 Schedule and location varies depending on ice availability.

 Is fundraising required?

 Yes.
-We have not raised our registration fees in over 5 seasons, even though the cost of ice time has increased.
-In order to keep our fees low, each registered player is required to participate in 1 of the 3 available fundraising options per hockey season.
-The 3 options are: sign up a $250 sponsor for the league, volunteer a minimum of 10 hours, or buy yourself out for $100.
+We have not raised our registration fees in over three seasons, even though the cost of ice time has increased.
+In order to keep our fees low, each registered player is required to participate in one of the three available fundraising options per hockey season.
+The 3 options are: sign up a $250 or more sponsor for the league, volunteer a minimum of 10 hours, or buy yourself out for $100.

 Why do only some teams get to travel?